orsisam/Test-Laravel-Routes-LDaily/README.md

 This task is mostly self-served, so I'm not planning review or merge the Pull Requests.
 This test is for yourselves to assess your skills, the automated tests will be your answer if you passed the test :)

 ## Questions / Problems?

 If you're struggling with some of the tasks, or you have suggestions how to improve the task, create a Github Issue.

 Good luck!

+## My Notes

+Thank you Laravel Daily for the free Laravel Learning Roadmap.
+You can check all the series [here](https://laraveldaily.com/roadmap-learning-path).